THIS ARTICLE WAS UPDATED ON APRIL 30, 2019.

-As a seasoned California traveler, I have been to most of these places more than once.
-And I completely recommend you consider making these stops part of what you see on your California roadtrip – whether you start in San Diego or Los Angeles, and drive up to San Francisco; or start in the middle and do a circle of sorts returning back to San Francisco or LA.
+As a seasoned California traveler, I have been to many of these places more than once.
+And I completely recommend you consider making these stops part of what you see on your own California roadtrip – whether you start in San Diego or Los Angeles, and drive up to San Francisco; or start in the middle and do a circle returning back to San Francisco or LA.

-There is so much to see within this area, so it really is dependent in what you’re interested in and how far inland you want to drive into California.
+There are so many iconic places to see in California, so it really is dependent on what you’re interested in and how far inland you want to drive into California.
 But these stops are pretty amazing – and have been given the local seal of approval from the various California natives I know who live there – because they often took me to them first!
 The question you really need to ask yourself is how long do you need to drive from San Diego to San Francisco?

-I really don’t recommend foreign travelers start driving in Los Angeles the very first time you ever drive in the US.
+I REALLY don’t recommend foreign travelers, particularly Australians start driving in Los Angeles the very first time you ever drive in the US.
 Or even hiring a car immediately after landing on an international flight.
-The main reason being that even I get freaked out about navigating Los Angeles roads until I am used to the environment again; and being tired and out of it, is not safe.
+The main reason being that even I can get freaked out about navigating Los Angeles roads until I am used to the environment again; and being tired and out of it, is not safe.
 Plus, we aren’t used to driving on the other side of the road – so that takes a decent chunk of time to get used to.

-I find it far more beneficial when fighting jet lag to have a day in LA, and then connect to another city, and pick up a car from the airport the following day.
+I find it far more beneficial when fighting jet lag to have an overnight in LA, connect to another smaller city and pick up a car from the airport the following day.
 Las Vegas in Nevada is an easy adjustment, as is San Francisco.
 But San Diego is a great city in California to gain your bearings if you’re doing a California roadtrip, so I would either pick up a car in LA and drive out that way and come back, or Amtrak out to San Diego if you’re really worried.
-The smaller the city, the better it is to adjust – and always buy a GPS.
-I still get lost on roads and would not drive without one.
+The smaller the city, the better it is to adjust to driving – especially the first time.

-I have included a lot of coastal towns, as well as a detours and things to consider if you want to leave the coast – even for a bit.
-In awesome news – the landslide closure of Big Sur over the past 12 months has begun re-opening, and in July it will be fully operational within the Mud Creek area.
-This news made me decide to book a trip through here again to help the businesses find their feet once more – and to enjoy those amazing views now that I can.
-I have missed them!
+I have included a lot of coastal towns in this itinerary, as well as detours and things to consider if you want to leave the coast – even for a little while.
+In awesome news – the landslide closure of Big Sur in 2017 re-opened in late 2018 within the Mud Creek area.
+So no closures currently exist.

 If you want a meal with a view – or a room with one, or just a relaxed escape with city vibes; San Diego is where you’ll find it.
 If you love Top Gun this town is right up your alley with a clear Naval presence and film locations from the movie to enjoy.